jpfulton/blog/content/blog/2023-07-03-gatsby-vscode-support/index.md

 There are some notable elements in this file.
 Firstly, through environment variables, the normal multithreading of Gatsby is limited to make debugging easier.
-Secondly, `--nolazy` is passed the Node runtime ease breakpoint setting per the VS Code [documentation](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).
+Secondly, `--nolazy` is passed to the Node runtime ease breakpoint setting per the VS Code [documentation](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).